parallas/DeepSpaceBellhop/README.md

 Audio Engine: FMOD Studio by Firelight Technologies Pty Ltd.

-(uses a fork of FmodForFoxes to interface with FMOD: [PixelDough/FmodForFoxes](https://github.com/PixelDough/FmodForFoxes/tree/mac-support))
+Uses a fork of FmodForFoxes to interface with FMOD: [PixelDough/FmodForFoxes](https://github.com/PixelDough/FmodForFoxes/tree/mac-support)

 Steam integration: Steamworks SDK v157

-(uses a fork of Facepunch.Steamworks to interface with Steamworks SDK: [tmaster-terrarian/Facepunch.Steamworks](https://github.com/tmaster-terrarian/Facepunch.Steamworks))
+Uses a fork of Facepunch.Steamworks to interface with Steamworks SDK: [tmaster-terrarian/Facepunch.Steamworks](https://github.com/tmaster-terrarian/Facepunch.Steamworks)

-This repository includes a significant (although heavily modified) portion of the Coroutines system that was initially created by [ChevyRay](https://github.com/ChevyRay).
+Uses a fork (of a fork) of the Coroutines system that was initially created by [ChevyRay](https://github.com/ChevyRay): [tmaster-terrarian/Coroutines](https://github.com/tmaster-terrarian/Coroutines).
 Detailed attribution is embedded in the file: [/Engine/Coroutines.cs](https://raw.githubusercontent.com/PixelDough/ElevatorGame/refs/heads/main/Engine/Coroutines.cs).

 ### BUILDING
 Windows 10 and 11, MacOS, and Arch Linux are confirmed and tested to be capable of building.
 There are likely many other Linux distros that work as well.